mhsn555/CSC-113-Project-/README.md

 This repository contains Phase 1 of our project for the `CSC 113` course at `KSU`.

-The project was completed by:
+The project was done by:

 - `Abdulmohsen Alahmary`
 - `Alfarouq Alshukri`